probonopd/manpager/README.md

 Support
 =======

 At the moment I do not have infrastructure to offer support.
 I have published this, and perhaps as of this writing, other packages, mostly to experiment with and facilitate best practices for future work.
-I do maintain an email address for public contact for all similarly published Tycho Softworks projects as [tychosoft@gmail.com](mailto://tychosoft@gmail.com).
-Merge requests may be accepted when I happen to have a chance and connectivity to do so.
-I also will be using the gitlab [manpager](https://gitlab.com/tychosoft/manpager) issue tracker for bug reporting and project management.
+I do maintain an email address for public contact for all similarly published projects as [tychosoft@gmail.com](mailto://tychosoft@gmail.com).